iam-tejas79/iam-tejas79/README.md

-- 👋 Hi, I’m @iam-tejas79
-- 👀 I’m interested in Web Development
+- 👀 Passionate about Full Stack Development
 - 🌱 I’m currently learning Frontend
-- 💞️ I’m looking to collaborate on open-source
+- 💞️ I'm also a huge open-source fan and love contributing to it.

 <!---